akshaysin/akshaysin.github.io-src/content/kafka/2018_06_09_kafka_cmds.md

 Note that this also works as a neat little trick if you wanna purge a topic's data.
 Just set the retention to a mower value and once the data is gone, reset it back to desired value.

+For example, If you need to delete all messages in topic, you can exploit the retention times.
+First set the retention time to something very low (1000 ms), wait a few seconds, then revert the retention times back to the previous value.

+Note: The default retention time is 24 hours (86400000 millis).

 #### Deleting a topic

 First add following line to server.properties in `conf` folder.
 Its right along side `bin`